Thursday, April 21, 2022

 The benefits of quitting smoking stretch further than just the health advantages.
 Quitting smoking can save you hundreds of pounds a year.
 Put aside the money you would spend on cigarettes and watch it mount up and you will soon wonder how on earth you managed to afford to smoke in the first place.
 You will also notice when you quit that your clothes, hair, car and home will all smell better and others will notice it too.
 Also, let’s not forget you won’t have to keep nipping outside when out with friends every time you fancy a cigarette; stay inside as part of the group and you will be sure not to miss gossip, stories or jokes.

-When you are considering quitting smoking, it is important that you do it in a way that will help you to kick the habit for good.
-Some smokers are able to go completely cold turkey and never touch a cigarette again.
+When you are considering quitting smoking, you must do it in a way that will help you to kick the habit for good.
+Some smokers can go completely cold turkey and never touch a cigarette again.
 However, for heavy smokers, this method can lead to withdrawal symptoms and often leads to the smoker starting up again.
-If you smoke a large amount of cigarettes a day, then take quitting a step at a time.
-Reduce the amount of cigarettes you smoke each day slowly, bit by bit until you can go days without needing that nicotine fix.
+If you smoke a large number of cigarettes a day, then take quitting one step at a time.
+Reduce the number of cigarettes you smoke each day slowly, bit by bit until you can go days without needing that nicotine fix.
 This way, you are much more likely to quit for good.

 Seeking help and advice from a health professional when you are ready to start your journey to a smoke-free life will be greatly beneficial if you want to kick the habit.
 We can offer you guidance and support when you need it most.
 Quitting smoking is a big deal and having someone to help you along the way can be the extra push you need to stop smoking for good.
 Discover more about our stop smoking service here.